"

 Eat Less, Exercise More?
 It is Not That Simple

 Overweight and obesity are contributed to an imbalance between energy intake and energy expenditure.
 This is a scientific fact.
-The paradigm Eat less, exercise more was the standard recommendation for maintaining a healthy body weight for a long time.

 There are the two major physiological pathways regulating food intake.

-The second input is the signaling from existing energy stores.
+The third input is the signaling from existing energy stores.
 Leptin is one of the hormones involved here.
 Again, the hypothalamus in the brain monitors leptin blood concentrations.
 A decrease of leptin secretion with shrinking adipose tissue increases the drive to eat.
 Increasing leptin secretion with growing adipose tissue tends to reduce appetite.

 Interestingly, the drive to eat during an energy shortage is much more potent than the down regulation when energy becomes abundant again.
 As a result gaining weight is much easier than losing weight.

-The third input is the energy expenditure.
-Even when we are at rest our metabolism will require energy.
-Increasing energy expenditure for example due to exercise is also read.
-Newer research also shows that the drive to physical activity and exercise is not completely determined by our behavior.
+Newer research shows that the drive to physical activity and exercise is not completely determined by our behavior.
 The hypothalamus can trigger spontaneous physical activity (SPA) which increases energy expenditure.
 SPA is increased during a positive energy balance (leptin ↑) and reduced during a negative energy balance (ghrelin ↑).

 Eating does not just provide energy and nutrients but is also a pleasurable experience.
 This is where the second pathway, the reward-based regulation or hedonic pathway, comes in.
 The inputs for the hedonic pathway vary and are complex.
 These cues mostly stimulate the pleasure center of our brain.